-Helium-cooled divertors are considered a suitable solution for fusion power plants, as they are compatible with likewise He-cooled blanket systems.
-They are also recommended for those blankets, where water cooling of in-vessel components would lead to considerable concerns in terms of safety (e.g. steam-beryllium reaction with H production).
-In addition, it allows for a relatively high gas outlet temperature and, hence, a high thermal efficiency of the power conversion systems.
-The main function of the divertor is to remove the fusion reaction ash ( $\alpha$ -particles), unburned fuel, and eroded particles from the reactor, which adversely affect the quality of the plasma.
-As one of the high-heat-flux components of the fusion reactor, the divertor has to resist a high surface heat load of up to 15 MW/m depending on the reactor type and physics.
+The main function of the divertor is to remove the fusion reaction ash (α -particles), unburned fuel, and eroded particles from the reactor, which adversely affect the quality of the plasma.
+As one of the high-heat-flux components of the fusion reactor, the divertor has to resist a high surface heat load of up to 15 MW/m2 depending on the reactor type and physics.
 In addition, it serves as a shield for the magnetic coils behind it.